Women's Champions League: What to watch out for in the quarter-final second legs | UEFA Women's Champions League

 Brann's Barcelona mission

 Brann held Lyon in the group stage on their way to making the quarter-finals in only their second European season and with less than 20 minutes to go it seemed as if Barcelona would also only manage a draw in Bergen.
-Salma Paralluelo had other ideas, her winner making her outright competition top scorer on six, and Barcelona moved a step closer to a sixth straight semi-final appearance.
+Salma Paralluelo had other ideas, her winner moving Barcelona a step closer to a sixth straight semi-final appearance.

 Both of Barcelona's Norwegians had reason to enjoy the trip back to their homeland.
 Caroline Graham Hansen scored first, a fifth goal to add to her five assists in the Champions League this season.
 And Ingrid Engen brought up her 100th Barcelona appearance, a fine achievement for a player sometimes overshadowed by the club's many global stars but just as important.